Estes 220 Swift

 Construction

-Construction was t' soul o' simplicity.
+Construction be t' soul o' simplicity.
 Three fins are cut out o' t' supplied balsa strips and attached with wood glue.
 T' launch lug is attached and t' nose cone glued in place at t' top o' t' body tube.
 That's it.
 You're flightworthy.

 Finishing